Program Overview

 Advanced Techniques (Weeks 5-7)

-During the intensification block, apply these techniques to the final set only of isolation exercises marked with *.
+During the intensification block, apply these techniques to the final set only of isolation exercises.
 Do NOT use them on heavy compound lifts.

 TechniqueHow To ApplyBest For